 When you have something you wish to say to your loved one, or on birthdays or anniversaries, or when you are celebrating something in your life that you want to share with them, write them a letter.
 Keep the letters in the Spirit Box.
 Share all about your life, whenever you wish your loved one could share this moment with you.

 If you wish, in your letters you can ask your loved one to send you answers.
 You can ask for specific things, or subtle things, signs to let you know they are receiving your letters.
 Then keep an eye out for their response.

 ANNIVERSARIES AND DIFFICULT DAYS

 Expect that grief does not end.
 Know that there will be difficult times.
 Grief is difficult because we loved so deeply.
 Grief is good, is important, and is a valuable part of life.
 Make time on important days to honor your grief.
 Bring out your box, make a toast, burn a candle… whatever.
-Use the oil to open the grief, and the oil to close the grief, from the early days of your grief rituals.
+Use scents to open the grief and to close the grief ritual, from the early days of your grief rituals.

 CLOSURE RITE (a personal funeral)

 MY FUNERAL RITUAL: